Introducing Cantina Pizzolato HOOPA Pet Nat – A “PIWI” Varietal Wine

 For Pizzolato, the PIWI grapes lend themselves perfectly to certified organic vineyard management, using far fewer organic treatments for fungus, such as copper, which is often necessary in the Veneto region.
 The region has a warm climate with moderate rainfall, but the vineyards are mostly on a lower, flatter plain, and often experience rolling fog, increasing the vineyard’s risk of mildew, rot, and fungal diseases.
 The fungus-resistant PIWI grapes are well-suited for these climatical challenges of the region.

-The fantasy HOOPA name comes from the North American Indian language Hupa or Hoopa “language of the Hoopa Valley people” belongs to the Athabaska language family (of the Na- Dené Super Family), spoken by the Hupa people, along the bottom of the Trinity River in Northwest California, and, before contacts with Europeans, by the Chilula and Whilkut peoples to the west.
+The fantasy HOOPA name comes from the Indigenous American language Hupa or Hoopa “language of the Hoopa Valley people” belongs to the Athabaska language family (of the Na- Dené Super Family), spoken by the Hupa people, along the bottom of the Trinity River in Northwest California, and, before contacts with Europeans, by the Chilula and Whilkut peoples to the west.
 For Pizzolato the name brings a mythical and adventurous feeling to this unique wine: “A place always imagined that sometimes looks veiled in dreams, but when you look at it from a different perspective, it reveals itself in all its splendor.”
-We know that HOOPA will certainly translate to delicious in any language.
+We know that HOOPA will certainly translate to “delicious” in any language.

 Five generations of history and traditions, Cantina Pizzolato has a long commitment of organic production since ’80s, respecting the genuineness of the wine and the high quality of the grapes.
 The winery was one of the first in Italy to become certified organic in 1991.
 These are the solid roots to which the Pizzolato family is linked and on which the entire production philosophy of the company is based.
 Settimo Pizzolato was certainly one of the first winemakers to choose an organic, vegan and sustainable management of the winery, in order to produce wines that meet the expectations of consumers who are particularly attentive to their health.
 Their outstanding wines are produced with grapes grown in an uncontaminated environment, without the use of chemicals or animal products.
 The winery uses only “green manure” derived from plants.
 The resulting wines are Certified Vegan from vine to glass.